cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 --------------

 It can sometimes be useful to temporarily remove tasks by simply commenting them out of the graph.
-As a reminder to restore them remove them properly, validation will warn about tasks defined under :cylc:conf:`[runtime]` but not used in the graph.
+Validation warns about tasks defined under :cylc:conf:`[runtime]` but not used in the graph, as a reminder to restore them or remove them.

 You can also use logical Jinja2 switches (:ref:`User Guide Jinja2`) to include or exclude tasks (or anything else) from workflow.